 100 mile - 23:28:42

 At her core, Carrie strives to live a life of balance.
-She is a devoted wife to husband Paul for the last 15 years.
-Together, they are happily raising five children — Mia, Anna, Aaron, Molly, and Miles.
+She is a devoted wife to husband Paul for the last 20 years.
+Together, they are happily raising six children — Mia, Anna, Aaron, Molly, Miles and Allie.
 Stride for Balance — living out a day taking into account all that is important to you and putting necessary effort into each to cultivate the best results — is part of the Miller family creed.
 Stride for Balance applies to their relationship as husband and wife and their role as parents.
 Stride for Balance extend to business, faith, and in many ways, intertwines within every aspect of life.